CavadaLorenzo/LogViewer/README.md

 ### v2.0
 Now the script can read form N files stored in the same directory.
 It will create a thread for each file for real-time reading

+### v3.0
+Now the script can read from N file, for each file it will detect if it is written in default mode or in xferlog standard mode.
+Now the script will also keep track of the username of the client who has done the request.